background in physics

 Our group initiated the field of experimental radiowave detection of cosmogenic neutrinos with the RICE experiment in 1995; after a total of 30 trips to Antarctica by KU personnel, it has since grown to a multi-experiment endeavor

 involving at least 25 international institutions.
-(I was, in 2017, invited to write a review article on the field, and also asked to give the plenary talk at the 2017 International Cosmic Ray Conference.)
+(I was, in 2017, invited to write a review article on the field, and also asked to give the plenary talk at the most recent International Cosmic Ray Conference.)

 We participate on three of the current experiments, and have provided crucial hardware to all three of these, with